 We continued to chat over noodles and another cocktail I didn’t need.
 I was relieved that she was opposed to having Charlie move to Iowa with her.
 She would do big things with her letterpress business and he would continue to stagnate, only instead of being in Chicago, he’d be in small town Iowa.

-As we finished, I texted Noah to tell him I was on my way.
+As we finished, I texted Burton to tell him I was on my way.

 “Bring something to drink and cigarettes, please,” he responded.